seishun/node-steam/README.md

 A boolean that indicates whether you are currently logged on.
 Calling any handler methods other than [SteamUser#logOn](lib/handlers/user#logonlogondetails) is only allowed while logged on.

+### sessionID

+Your session ID while logged on, otherwise unspecified.
+(Note: this has nothing to do with the "sessionid" cookie)

 ### steamID

 Your own SteamID while logged on, otherwise unspecified.
 Must be set to a valid initial value before sending a logon message ([SteamUser#logOn](lib/handlers/user#logonlogondetails) does that for you).